 In each case, we looked at the top plan available, a regular and affordable plan for typical low-traffic businesses and looked at where these plans are available.
 Remember that companies that offer national coverage don’t provide the same service in every location.
 Another factor to keep in mind is that prices are not uniform across the country even for the same plan offered by the same company.

 The company’s network has a presence in the densely-populated New England region.
-States covered by the Verizon Fios network are:
+States covered by Verizon network are:

 - Rhode Island